 ▲▲▲ Harbor and Port Guided Boat Tour Excellent chance to marvel at the city's mighty container port and burgeoning HafenCity.

-▲▲ Reeperbahn Walk A stroll through Hamburg's famous Red-Light District, sizzling with nightclubs and lots of ladies.
+▲▲ Reeperbahn Walk A stroll through Hamburg's famous Red-Light District, sizzling with nightclubs and lots of street life.

 ▲▲ St. Pauli Landungsbrücken Harborfront Atmospheric people zone with boardwalk ambience, ferry docks, and views of the port.

-▲▲ St. Nicholas Church Bombed-out church memorializing the destruction of WWII, with excellent museum and view from its scaffolded tower.
+▲▲ St. Nikolai Memorial Bombed-out church memorializing the destruction of World War II, with excellent museum and view from its tower.

-▲▲ Hamburg Museum Sprawling exhibit of the city's history since its founding in B.C.
+▲▲ Hamburg History Museum Sprawling exhibit of the city's history since its founding in B.C.
 800.

 ▲▲ International Maritime Museum Huge former warehouse filled with exhibits on nautical history, both military and civilian.